hmalphettes/prometheus_client_nodejs/README.md

     client = new Prometheus()

-The client library can create an HTTP app to serve up your metrics, or you can point to the output function from your own app router.

-To use the built-in server:

-    client.listen(9090)

-Then use `curl http://127.0.0.1:9090` to see a text representation of your metrics.
+The client library does not provide a builtin server.

-To use the metrics output function in your own express app, you might do:
+To use the metrics output function in an express app, you might do:

     app = express()
     app.get("/metrics",client.metricsFunc())
     app.listen(9090)

+Then use `curl http://127.0.0.1:9090` to see a text representation of your metrics.

 By default, the Prometheus client will use a global namespace.
 That means that any metrics registered inside your app (even by libraries) will show up in your